smijar/go-task-scheduler-nats-multi-node/readme.md

+# Description
+This is an implementation of a common concern.
+Being able to asynchronously process tasks using task workers, spread the processing across more than 1 process regardless of location of worker.

+NATs core allows us to do this very elegantly.
+Workers can be anywhere on the network, and can connect to the NATs server to receive tasks for completion.

+MongoDB is used to keep track of task creation and completion and status and parameters passed in for reference.

-Health Check
+# Health Check

-Bash

-# Check if the API server is responding
+Check if the API server is responding

 curl http://localhost:8080/health
 # Expected: {"status":"ok"}

-2. Submit Tasks
+# Submit Tasks

-Bash

 # Submit a "quick_job" task
 # Note the response, especially the "taskId"